DungeonMaestro215/LED_Project/README.md

 TODO:
 *** When transferring to Pi ***
 * Uncomment mentions of 'board' and 'neopixel' in python scripts
-* Change 'exec' commands
+* Change 'spawn' commands
 * Test running effects with "auto-write=True" and no "pixels.show()"
+* Don't send 'effect' in communicator
+* Remove frame limit

+* Meteor checkbox doesn't reflect effect's settings
 * Optimize for mobile (!)
-* Make new gui
-* Test running python scripts from Node backend
+* Strobe and Flash effects
-* Fire and Collisions
+* Fire and Collisions effects
+* Rainbow effect
 * Meteor speed (slower by skipping frames, or faster by increasing distance of the newly drawn meteor)
 * Saving configurations
+* Do something if brightness control is >1
+* Multiple effects!

 Default calls for effects (which work!)
 fill: